Standard Terms For The Supply Of Goods And/Or Services

 20. Force Majeure

-20.2.2 is not a circumstance which the Company could, by the exercise of a standard of care and skill which could reasonably be expected of the Company, have avoided.
+20.2.2 Is not a circumstance which the Company could, by the exercise of a standard of care and skill which could reasonably be expected of the Company, have avoided.

-declared or not), revolution, invasion, insurrection, riot, civil commotion, mob violence, sabotage, blockade, embargo, boycott, the exercise of military or usurped power, fire, explosion, theft, storm, flood, drought, wind, lightning or other adverse weather conditions, epidemic, pandemic, quarantine accident, breakdown of machinery or facilities, strike, lockout or labour dispute, acts or restraints of government imposition, or restrictions or embargoes on imports or exports.
+20.3 Subject to the above, force majeure includes but is not limited to war (whether declared or not), revolution, invasion, insurrection, riot, civil commotion, mob violence, sabotage, blockade, embargo, boycott, the exercise of military or usurped power, fire, explosion, theft, storm, flood, drought, wind, lightning or other adverse weather conditions, epidemic, pandemic, quarantine accident, breakdown of machinery or facilities, strike, lockout or labour dispute, acts or restraints of government imposition, or restrictions or embargoes on imports or exports.

 20.4 Notwithstanding the provisions of Clause 20.2, a labour dispute, strike or lock-out which could be resolved by the Company acceding to the demands of it shall be deemed to be an event of force majeure.